Make Hummus – It’s Easier Than You Think!

 Just the Way You Like It

 In the end the ratio of ingredients is down to personal taste and recipes do vary in the proportions.
 The recipe that I used is below and I did find it very tasty.
-If it is just a little too thick for you, you can add a little water at the blending stage to make it a little softer – but personally I like the texture and it is a good balance of the flavour of the chickpeas and tahini as well as the olive oil.
 You can add a little more olive oil to serve.
 Personally I love it on pitta bread with sliced black olives on top

 Hummus, Humus or Houmous?

 Hummus originates from the middle east although its exact origins are unknown.
 It can be found with various spellings too – humus and houmous are two variations.
 Humus is in fact the Turkish spelling.
 It seems all these spellings are acceptable.
 But whether it is hummus, houmous or humus, it is certainly delicious!

 Hummus was unknown in the UK before the 1950s and became really popular in the UK in the late eighties and early nineties and is now a standard dip or spread.
 Hummus is very versatile.
 It can be used as a dip, a sandwich filling, a baked potato filling or an addition to a salad.
 This recipe make a good quantity, enough to more than fill a 250g margarine tub, but it can be frozen if desired.

 If you are using dried chick peas – and some would argue that they do taste much, much nicer than tinned chick peas, you do need to give them plenty of soaking and boiling time to ensure they are very soft.
 They should be soaked for a full 24 hours – rather than just overnight and they do need to be boiled for about 90 minutes although I believe it does vary according to the individual chick peas.